 The 24 Solar Terms

-These terms are used to mark the seasons, weather, and natural variations.
-The year is divided into twenty-four equal periods.
-This thus provides a time frame for farmers to plan crop production and farming as well as daily life and festivals.
+The purpose of the 24 solar terms is to provide a time frame for farmers to plan crop production and farming as well as daily life and festivals.

 Solar Terms are divided according to the sun's annual motion in the ecliptic plane (the Earth's orbit around the Sun).
 It is part of the traditional Chinese calendar zodiac.